 Cooktown Harbour is small and estuarine – complete with crocodiles.
 We arrived at low water springs with a blustery NE wind creating a nasty chop.
-After trying to anchor 3 times (each time ending up on the sandbank!), the local onlookers took pity on us… We are now tied up alongside a fishing boat!
+After trying to anchor three times (each time ending up on the sandbank!), the local onlookers took pity on us… We are now tied up alongside a fishing trawler!
 We now have sympathy with Captain Cook’s plight!

 It’s been a slow haul along the Queensland coast.
 We have been day sailing with lots of stops, averaging around 20 miles a day.
 With over 1,000 miles still to go to Darwin, I think we need to get our skates on – cyclone season is creeping up on us!